famousj/gentle-gall-intro/on-init.md

     def   ~(. (default-agent this %|) bowl)
 ```

 I mentioned that a gall agent has to be a door with exactly ten `on-` arms.
-This is true.
 The 'lustar' (`+*`) is a "virtual arm".
 It declares a couple of aliases that can be used by each of the non-virtual arms in the door.

 The only arm of this that's not boilerplate is `on-init`, lines 24-27:
 ```